 Three Bible texts are usually cited by Rome’s apologists.

-The Greek word for “tradition” is paradoseis which mean doctrine or teaching.
-While the NT was being written, the early church relied on the oral teachings of the apostles, who were eyewitnesses of Christ.
+While the New Testament was being written, the early church relied on the oral teachings of the apostles, who were eyewitnesses of Christ.
 After their death, there was no longer a living apostolic authority, but their teachings which God deemed necessary for the faith and practice of believers down through history were preserved in writing.

 Are we to suppose the “tradition” Paul had in mind was prayers to saints?
 Purgatory?
 Marian dogmas?
 The Mass?
 Let Rome produce the documentation of all the oral teachings Paul taught the Thessalonians 1900 years ago or an infallible interpretation of this text.
 Problem solved.

 The official Catholic position is that traditions were received by bishops, but this verse indicates they were received by the individuals being written to.
-Vs. 10 says: “When we were with you, this [same thing] we commanded you [orally].”
-The traditions Paul taught them are the same he wrote.
-This is why we have every reason to reject Catholic traditions because they contradict the Bible.

 Catholics also cite 3 John 13, but John wasn’t comparing oral and written tradition in the past, but a written as opposed to a personal communication in the present.
 Who wouldn’t prefer a face-to-face talk with a living apostle over a letter from him?

 It is argued that the Bible writers appealed to oral Jewish traditions (such as in Jude 9).
 Definitely, they appealed to them because they were true, but to use this to validate Catholic traditions which they didn’t appeal to is a giant leap.

 God laid down the principle of preserving His revelations by inscripturation for succeeding generations.
 He told Moses: “Write this for a memorial in a book and rehearse it in the ears of Joshua…” (Ex.
 17:14) “Moses then wrote down all the words of the Lord” (Ex.
 24:4) and this book was preserved in the Ark (Deut.
 31:26).